Vioneta/vioneta-irrigation-card/README.md

 ## 1. Introduction

-A companion card for the [Irrigation Unlimited](https://github.com/Vioneta/vioneta-irrigation-integration) integration.
+A companion card for the [Vioneta Irrigation Integration](https://github.com/Vioneta/vioneta-irrigation-integration) integration.
 A compact mobile friendly card to display live irrigation status and control its operation.

 ![demo](./examples/demo1.png)